Overseas Highway, mile by mile: Plan your Florida Keys itinerary

 102 — Need a free place to stop for picnic?
 Behind the Key Largo government center (bayside) there’s a pretty little waterfront park area with covered picnic tables.
 Folks who live on boats moored just off shore come and go from here via dinghy or kayak.

 101.7 — Hobo’s.
-Long been one of my favorites stops.
+Long one of Bob’s favorites stops.
 Good food at the right price.

 101.2 — Hibiscus Park, Oceanside.
 The was the center of the 1880s community of Newport.

 100.5 — Key Largo Chocolates.
 Key Lime Pie on a stick!